uniformization/ServerSeekerV2/README.md

 - Q: Why?
-- A: As mentioned above, the previous owner of the original ServerSeeker, sold it to a third party, that got the discord bot and discord server terminated within a month of the sale.
+- A: As mentioned above, the previous owner of the original ServerSeeker, sold it to a third party, that got the discord bot and server terminated within a month of the sale (lmfao).
 At the time I was looking for a project to sink my endless amounts of free time into, so shortly after the sale, I started developing this :)

 ## Related projects
 - [Discord Bot](https://git.funtimes909.xyz/Funtimes909/ServerSeekerV2-Discord-Bot)